Simply me?

 Trying to be positive about this but I feel the urge to vent, in the tone of my 'A messy, maungy and incoherent rant' section in 'Dared to lead' blog post.
 Oh well, at least it shows reality of the rollercoaster that is life.
 Read with caution though, this may hurt/offend egomaniacs.
 The motivation for this sharing stems back to a conversation earlier this year with an external person whom I've not met, but we are aware of each other, and they obviously trusted me to seek advice from me.
 They had published a post on LinkedIn about their thoughts on hybrid delivery.
 To which they received toxic and confrontational comments, rather than dialogue, from people they don't know.
 In their post they didn't claim to hold the answer but just sharing their thoughts on such a topic.
 They then messaged me asking for how they should deal with it.
 In this event you may go through the thought processes of anger, denial and acceptance as well as ruminating over the validity of the comments - feeding the imposter syndrome.
 But it's HOW these comments are made that is the most dangerous thing.
 There is no need for bringing other folks down in this sense.
 It's a negative feeling and does make you second guess your knowledge/thoughts at times and doesn't relieve the ol' imposter.

 There's an element in being cautious of how you word things on social media, but you also want to maintain your authentic self.
 Inevitably, the more you put out there, the more you open yourself up on your believed knowledge, and are open to being criticised by others believed knowledge.
 If you work in education, practice what you preach by being inclusive and supportive.
 However, I find that those that say they are inclusive often aren't - hence the need they have to tell people.
 If you are with your students do so with your colleagues!
 Anyway, I proudly ended my last reply to the person about encouraging them to be exemplary in their expertise and being supportive rather than being antagonistic.
 My nature is often simplified, accessible and practical - which may not be to everyone's taste.
 I mostly talk and write in an honest manner about my experiences and I'd sooner be caught out for my honesty than lying.
 I aim to speak my truths, plus I'm not a politician, so I aim to answer questions and participate and contribute as honest as possible, rather than rudely ignoring questions.
 But yes I can be at human fault of misinterpreting communication and situations and exaggeration - again, we're human.
 I welcome others perspectives where appropriate, but mainly listen when they are given in a respectful, empowering and encouraging tone, not antagonistic.
 There's a requirement of kindness in here too.
 Yes it can be said to get a thicker skin.
 But should I and others have to change themselves against the will of rude people?
 No. And would the opposition give their children/nephews/nieces or event friends etc that advice?
 Most likely not.
 If those that preach about the power of the #bekind movement but don't actually practice being kind themselves, do it!
-You might feel good about yourself.
+They might feel good about themselves.

 I told the person that some folks are known for challenging and voicing their opinions unapologetically - which is generally ok as we need people to disagree, challenge thinking and question evidence etc. Especially when it's required to support whatever it needs to support, satisfy/comfort certain needs or to be taken more seriously on the subject.
 Plus knowing where to end debates to avoid unnecessary time wasting and productivity.
 Again, it's HOW this is communicated that is the issue here.
 I see those kinds of people treating their networks like a battle field or just pushing their agenda onto others posts, especially if others posts are getting traction.
 I also see people use their platforms to moan, disagree (for the sake of showing 'edge'/to be different) and drive attention to their profile and activity to their posts.
 Be wary of those individuals who are, rightly, passionate about their topics, however I think they get that confused/mixed up with venting anger and frustration.
 Their posts could be fuelled by anger and could be actually hollow - we have all fell victim to persuasive language!
 We know this feeling when we get on our soap box, it just fires out of us.
 Which leaves them with little solid base for actual educational argument.
 Just getting something off their chest or classic trolling for reactions and comments in an effort to promote their identity.
 After all, we know persuasive/convincing writing is often underpinned by subtle agendas.
 And if that person knows the 'gift of the gab' they can be very convincing, without having the knowledge and facts themselves.
 They can also have a way of making you feel like they are about you personally, when they're most likely not, but leave you feeling like you have/are doing something wrong - well you could argue that's what I am doing here, but this is based on factual observation and I'm not genuinely being evil about it.
 Conversely, I see some making vague and veiled research-type posts asking who's doing 'good' (very subjective) things in digital education and online learning etc. I don't see them sharing helpful advice or practice from their 'expertise'.
 Some people are open to be educated and receive their wisdom.
 But their ignorant, arrogant and narrow-minded ways shut those down because they are not brave enough to live by their supposed values of sharing/exchanging knowledge and practice.
 Back on track - maybe they don't share detail because unless they are shaping up a blog post in the background to be shared later?
 Perhaps they have fear of getting the same critical attacks.
 Whether if that is to sharpen their critique and polish their bloated egos or just for pure downsize people (bullying).
 Or purely to just convince people - isn't that the goal of knowledge for some?
 I've never known anyone say they love a know it all...
 Just like in the workplace when you are encouraged to learn, you do and apply, practise and share it with others.
 To then be downsized by current 'experts' who are quick to point out in unsupportive and demotivating manner that they know more than you.
 Supportive and empowering learning cultures are important and can have long-term negative effects on individuals and the organisation.
 Tame/calm your egos!
 Either they enjoy provoking and trolling people or it's their personality to unnecessarily antagonise others.
 Can you be defined as an academic/educator if you project such behaviour?
 These types of people are no different from typical 'keyboard warriors' venting their anger and being critical without providing recommendations from their expertise and experience themselves.
 Focused on antagonising and calling out others is too easy to do.
 Rather than saying what they are going to do about it - what's their call to action?
 They are often quick to say what's wrong but don't share their own recommendations or practice for fear of same judgement.
 As the saying goes, reap what you sow!
 They need to channel all of that ferocious energy into encouraging others and positive causes, not the opposite effect.
 I do think these types of confrontation have always been there, but I do feel that it has heightened since the pandemic.
 And the rise of the inexperienced/unqualified/armchair digital/online learning and teaching experts.